 Keeping your motorcycle chain clean and properly greased is tantamount to other routine maintenance; people often overlook it, however.
-A dirty, dry chain increases the risk of it snapping while speeding and can cause serious injury.
+A dirty and/or dry chain increases the risk of breaking while at speed and can cause serious injury.
 A clean and well-greased chain, on the other hand, greatly reduces that risk and makes the chain last longer.
-Having to replace a chain isn’t necessarily cheap, either; chain replacements require new sprockets, too.
-Over time, chains file down the sprocket’s teeth.
+Having to replace a chain isn’t necessarily cheap, either.
+Replacing a motorcycle chain also requires installing new sprockets chains file down the sprocket’s teeth.
 A new chain won’t match the profile of the old sprockets, so if you change the chain you’re going to have to change the sprockets, too.

 Tools and Equipment

 - Rear wheel stand or follow my DIY motorcycle lift tutorial